kurbatov/norm/README.md

 `id` column of `post`'s table and there might be more than one `attachment` for one `post`.

 Two entities may be joined through an intermediary table that stores identifiers of both of them.
-Such table goes to `:join-table` in description of a relation.
+Such table goes to `:join-table` in the description of a relation.
 When description of a relation includes `:join-table` it must include `:rfk` (stands for *relation's foreign key*) - a column in the join-table which contains identifiers of related entity.